guidobouman/thesis/Documents/Thesis/Thesis.markdown

 There's also the problem with max steps between connections. > TODO Quote.

 Try this: How much is 12345 times 54321?
 While you're grabbing a piece of paper and a pen, the computer already gave the result in a millisecond: 670 592 745.
 The computer is made for this.
 Making calculations like this.
 TODO

+> Computers have memory too, in the form of hard drives and memory chips; however, there are four attributes of neocortical memory that are fundamentally different from computer memory:
+* The neocortex stores sequences of patterns.
+* The neocortex recalls patterns auto-associatively.
+* The neocortex stores patterns in an invariant form.
+* The neocortex stores patterns in a hierarchy.

 ##### Intelligence
 To be able to make calculations like this doesn't make a computer intelligent.
 The computer is programmed to do calculations like this, but didn't think and programmed it themselves.
 Hawkins predicts that computers will never be able to think of themselves, that there's no such thing as Artificial Intelligence.
 His argument is that they can't reprogram their complete own workings except for some small paramaters (which are programmed in advance as well).